Developer(s) – Eden Industries

 Developed as a love letter to the Super Nintendo classic EarthBound, Citizens of Earth is a turn-based RPG set in a modern universe with immersing gameplay and jab after jab at US politics.
-Although I didn’t find it quite the game it could have been, I found that there was enough to keep fairly engrossed form beginning to end.
+Although I didn’t find it quite the game it could have been, I found that there was enough to keep fairly engrossed from beginning to end.

 Graphics – 7/10

 In some ways, the developers did make an effort to deviate away from the obvious EarthBound influence, portrayed through things like it’s modern setting and use of psychedelic backdrops during fight sequences, to make something a little bit more unique; most notably in the games visual style, which adopts more of a cartoony feel to it.
 In turn, this coincides with a lot of the childish and naïve personalities of many of the characters, including the main character the Vice President of Earth.
-There is also variety in setting design as well as the enemy roster, which includes such opponents as hecklers and political protesters; in itself, adding the game’s quirky sense of humour.
+There is also variety in set design as well as the enemy roster, which includes such opponents as hecklers and political protesters; in itself, adding the game’s quirky sense of humor.

 Gameplay – 8/10

 In terms of gameplay, it seems to be influenced not only by EarthBound, but also by Pokémon in the form of the game’s many playable characters, but also South Park: The Stick of Truth, in that friends can be added to the player’s profile; but in this instance, they come with many more benefits.
-Overall, the game is very satisfying to play, and offers a very different take on the genre.
+Overall, the game is very satisfying to play and offers a very different take on the genre.
 The fact that the main character doesn’t even fight alongside his recruited citizens is also another jab at politicians in itself.

 Controls – 8/10

 The map system in the game can be quite needlessly complicated at times, which can especially cause problems in a turn-based RPG.
-Players need to know where they to go next, or where certain side quests may be, and what exactly they need to do to activate or complete them.
+Players need to know where they go next, or where certain side quests may be, and what exactly they need to do to activate or complete them.
 It was pretty disappointing to learn that not all of these had been handled as well as they should have been in this game; especially as this was published by Atlus, one of the lead developers of RPGs in Japan, pioneering the Megami Tensei series, which I will be getting into later.
 But otherwise, there are no other issues with the control scheme, thankfully.

 Lifespan – 6.5/10